L&I Claims are Either State Fund or Self-Insured

 ---|---|---|---|---|

-Self-insurer delaying or refusing to pay benefits (RCW 51.48.017) | This penalty applies to a self-insurer’s delay or refusal to pay benefits. | The greater of:$1000; or25% of the amount due or each underpayment. | $1161 | |
+Self-insurer delaying or refusing to pay benefits (RCW 51.48.017) | This penalty applies to a self-insurer’s delay or refusal to pay benefits. | The greater of $1000, or 2 times the premiums owed for 4 quarters before obtaining coverage. | $1161 | |

 Stop work order (RCW 51.48.022) | This penalty applies to businesses that violate a stop work order issued by L&I for failure to obtain workers’ compensation coverage. | $1000 for each day not in compliance | $1161 | |

-Failure to keep records (RCW 51.48.030) | This penalty applies to businesses that fail to keep the required records for their covered workers. | The greater of:$500; or2 times the quarterly premium. | $580 | For more information on required records, see WAC 296-17-35201 and information on the L&I website. |
+Failure to keep records (RCW 51.48.030) | This penalty applies to businesses that fail to keep the required records for their covered workers. | The greater of:$1000, or 25% of the amount due or each underpayment. | $580 | For more information on required records, see WAC 296-17-35201 and information on the L&I website. |

-Physician or Advanced Registered Nurse Practitioner (ARNP) requirements to file accident reports and assist injured workers (RCW 51.48.060) | This penalty is for physicians or ARNPs who are the first provider to diagnose a worker for an occupational injury or illness and fail to timely file an accident report with L&I or who fail or refuse to render all necessary assistance to the injured worker. | $500 | $580 | Provider resources and information can be found on the L&I website. |
+Physician or Advanced Registered Nurse Practitioner (ARNP) requirements to file accident reports and assist injured workers (RCW 51.48.060) | The greater is $1000, or 3 times the excess benefit or payment amount. | $500 | $580 | Provider resources and information can be found on the L&I website. |

 Compliance with Title 51 RCW and L&I rules (RCW 51.48.080) | This penalty applies to a person or business that fails to comply with workers’ compensation requirements under Title 51 RCW or L&I rules. | $1000 | $1161 | |

-Willfully obtaining erroneous payments (RCW 51.48.250) | This penalty applies to any person, business, or other entity who willfully obtains or attempts to obtain erroneous payments or benefits. | The greater of:$1000; or 3 times the amount of the excess benefit or payments. | $1161 |
+Willfully obtaining erroneous payments (RCW 51.48.250) | This penalty applies to businesses that don’t allow L&I to inspect their books and records or refuse to submit them for inspection. | This penalty applies to any person, business, or entity who willfully obtains or attempts to obtain erroneous payments or benefits. | $1161 |

-Ombudsman for Self Insured L&I Claims.
+Ombudsman for Self-Insured L&I Claims.
 Who are they?

 The Ombudsman can be reached here, Office of the Ombudsman, or by calling 888-317-0493